In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

 Do you see how this saves Starbucks tons of money and time on marketing research?
 In fact, it’s like they’ve hired all their most loyal fans to be their R&D department!

-There’s two main ways you can develop this idea for your own use:
+There are two main ways in which you can develop this idea for your own use:

 - Create a separate platform for idea creation – My Starbucks Idea is really a huge forum that is open to the public.
-You can read any posts you want, but you have to be a member to comment and add posts.
+You can read any post you want, but you have to be a member to comment and add posts.
 Forums for private members is really a great way to up the engagement of your audience.
 However, make sure you test this idea.
-I did and found that it didn’t work out too well.
-But you never know… it may work for you.
+I did and found that it didn’t work out very well.
+But you never know; it may work for you.

 Lesson #2: Lead from the Top by Being Intimate

 Every time I read Bill Marriott’s blog, I shake my head in amazement.

 Here’s a man that leads a global hotel chain and is old enough to be my grandfather, yet he understands social media.

 Here are some of the things he does right: